mrdbourke/cs329s-ml-deployment-tutorial/README.md

 I'm glad you asked...

- * run `make gcloud-deploy`... wait 5-10 mins and your app will be on App Engine (as long as you've activated the App Engine API)
+1. run `make gcloud-deploy`... wait 5-10 mins and your app will be on App Engine (as long as you've activated the App Engine API)

+...and you're done

- > What happens when you run `make gcloud-deploy`?
+ > But wait, what happens when you run `make gcloud-deploy`?

  * TODO: add the steps here of make/GCLOUD deploy